Nishi Padma: Remake

 Nishi Padma drew the attention of Shakti Samanta saw the film, who decided to remake it in Hindi, being impressed by Kumar's performance in the film.
 On his request, Mukhopadhyay wrote the screenplay of the remake and did some changes to the script.
 It was titled as Amar Prem (1972), and starred Sharmila Tagore and Rajesh Khanna in lead roles.
-To prepare his role, Khanna was adviced by Samanta to internalize Kumar's performance from the original.
+To prepare his role, Khanna was advised by Samanta to internalize Kumar's performance from the original.
 After the release of the film in 1972, during a premiere of the film in Kolkata, Khanna confessed that he watched the film 24 times to copy him and cited "I consider myself lucky if I can do at least 50% of what Uttam Da (Kumar) had done in Nishi Padma."
 The climax of the film was filmed in Kolkata under the supervision of Mukhopadhyay due to Samanta's absence, who later wrote that Khanna had added a unique touch to the character in spite of copying Kumar.